paulo-jsilva/data-architectures/README.md

 - analytics and notifications must be provided through a built-in solution on the market

 ### Sources of Logging
-there could be more, but here in the example were identifed 3 inbound sources:
+there could be more, but here in the example were identifed 3 inbound sources:</br>
 1- spark clusters: set up Init config with two libraries - spark-listeners_<Spark Version>_<Scala Version>-<Version>.jar and spark-listeners-loganalytics_<Spark Version>_<Scala Version>-<Version>.jar - to push logs to Azure LAW </br>
 2- application logs: add logs to your code as you wish to push them through Azure LAW API </br>
 3- diagnose settings (Azure): in Azure services, where available, set up services' Diagnose Settings to push audit logs to Azure LAW

+### Data preparation
+Use of a service such as Azure Runbook, to pull data out of Log Analytics Workspace, (make transformations and) save the logs to file format of your choice.
+It will be ready later to be consumed by an analytical tool.

+### Serve data
+There are a few out of the shelf options to present and notify events-related data </br>
+Azure's built-in Notifications and Dashboards are effective options, easily integrated with Azure LAW to create meaningful dashboards based gon RBAC roles and set up relevant notifications based on queries (w/ time series) to the data existing in Azure LAW